It’s not all about WhatsApp, you know, there are tons of android chat apps out there.

 The service also supports voice and video calls.
 Standalone applications support the use of multiple accounts, conversations with optional encryption end to end, and playing games.

 2. Skype – Video Calling App

-Skype is a telecommunications android chat app that specializes in providing video chat and voice calls between computers, tablets, mobile devices, the Xbox, and smartwatches over the Internet.
+Skype is a telecommunications and a reliable one among all the android chat apps that specializes in providing video chat and voice calls between computers, tablets, mobile devices, the Xbox, and smartwatches over the Internet.